amidstasinglebreath/hw11/README.md

     Functionally link the dependancies of those tables/classes such that they can properly interact with each other.

+    if possible make model classes to make calling functions easier and less reliant on promise handling.

 ### Assignment Specifications:
     # Unit 12 MySQL Homework: Employee Tracker